ipedrazas/dotmarks-api/README.md

     docker run -d -p 27017:27017 --name mongodb dockerfile/mongodb mongod

 To run MongoDB with a persistent directory, use:

     mkdir /data/mongod
     docker run -d -p 27017:27017 -v /data/mongodb:/data/db --name mongodb dockerfile/mongodb mongod

+This will run a container with mongod and the data will be stored in the directory /data/mongodb in the host.
+This is, where the container runs.

 To have a mongo console, you can run the following command:

     docker run -it --rm --link mongodb:mongodb dockerfile/mongodb bash -c 'mongo --host $MONGODB_PORT_27017_TCP_ADDR'

 ### Build dotmarks-api image